voxeet/comms-sdk-react-native/docs/classes/internal.NotificationService.md

 [internal](../modules/internal.md).NotificationService

-The NotificationService allows inviting participants to a conference.
+The NotificationService allows inviting participants to a conference and subscribing to and unsubscribing from notifications.

 ## Table of contents